Erghan/folded-leaflet-js/README.md

 # folded-leaflet.js

-A simple interactive folded leaflet with javascript.
+A simple interactive folded leaflet three flap with javascript.

 Check the demo <a target="_blank" href="https://mathieu-funfrock.com/folded-leaflet">here</a>.